Pregnancy Induced Hypertension

 - Women who are under the age of 20 or older than the age of 40

-It’s extremely important that if you fall into one of these categories, that you talk with your health care provider about the possibility of developing pregnancy induced hypertension.
-You may see an increase in doctor visits, however it’s definitely worth it.
+It’s extremely important if you fall into one of these categories that you talk with your healthcare provider about the possibility of developing pregnancy-induced hypertension.

 Diagnosing Pregnancy Induced Hypertension

-Depending on your blood pressure levels, diagnosing your PIH may or may not include the following tests:
+Depending on your blood pressure, diagnosing your PIH may include the following tests:

 - Blood pressure measurement